GuilhermeFLima/Machine-Learning-Psychiatry/diary.md

 only once.

 - changed similarity scripts to expect a series with vectors, and not phrases.
 The series of vectors will be created in the get_vec.py script.
+- First draft of feature extract done.
+Need to loop over all verbal tasks and over all subjects, then join the dataframes accordingly.
+Also need to be careful with flit and flib.
+- Looped over all anchors for feature extraction.
+- Concatenated all csv files into one in Verbal Tasks joined features.